thevuong/next15-filterlist/STEPS.md

 - Open the third tab with pre-run scores.
 - Our LCP is just a little slower in prod, mostly the same.
 - FCP is greatly improved because our fist piece of content is static.
+- If our LCP was our PPR-d piece we would have a 100 score now.
 - Speed index follows the improvement of LCP since there is more content from the start.
 - Reload, copy paste new tab: the app is now instantly showing useful content.
 This can be extremely impactful on a bigger application with larger or slower chunks of static content.
 Instant interactive application even with slow data fetches.
+- We managed to do our task of improving the bad scores and leaving the good ones good, while also making app interactive and user-friendly.